Our products speak for themselves in quality and performance. REQUEST A FREE SAMPLE

-Co-transfection of multiple plasmid DNAs is a technique increasingly employed by biology researchers.
-A few applications that popularly utilize co-transfection are virus production, protein-protein interaction studies, stable cell line generation, or simple addition of reporter DNA constructs to normalize experimental output.
-One example utilizing co-transfection for virus production is illustrated below.
+Co-transfection of multiple nucleic acids is a technique increasingly employed by researchers.
+Applications that popularly utilize multiple plasmid DNA co-transfection are virus production, protein-protein interaction studies, stable cell line generation, or simple addition of reporter DNA constructs to normalize experimental output.
+Multiple siRNA molecules can be transfected for pooled siRNA transfection.
+Recently, co-delivery of multiple mRNA transcripts encoding differentiation factors has been employed for non-integrative stem cell reprogramming applications.
+One example utilizing co-transfection of multiple plasmid DNA molecules for virus production is illustrated below.

 Rescue of Influenza Virus by Reverse Transfection With TransIT®-2020 Transfection Reagent.
 293T and MDBK cells are reverse transfected with up to 10 separate influenza virus rescue plasmids per experiment.
 Reagent:total DNA complexes are prepared with TransIT®-2020 Transfection Reagent at a 3:1 ratio of reagent to total DNA.
 Virus-containing supernatants are harvested 48-96 hr post-transfection.
 Titers from transfected cells can be as high as 107 pfu/ml.
 Rescued virus is then amplified on MDBK cells to increase titer and total yield.
 Viral stocks are subsequently titered by plaque assay on MDCK cells.
 Titers from representative rescue experiments with different viral strains and reassortants are shown.
 This experimental strategy is adapted from Neumann, et al. 2005 PNAS.